MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ## Do I have the flexibility to select where to store my data?

-When on-boarding the service for the first time, you can choose to store your data in Microsoft Azure data centers in either the United States or Europe.
+When creating the Azure ATP workspace you can choose to store your data,  you can choose to store your data in Microsoft Azure data centers in either the United States or Europe.
 Once configured, you cannot change the location where your data is stored.
 Microsoft will not transfer the data from the specified location.

 ## Is my data isolated from other customer data?